Skip to content

 • Details of previous treatment and the results of it

-• Any response to elimination and reintroduction of food
+• Any response to the elimination and reintroduction of food

 • Presenting symptom: age of onset, speed of onset, suspected allergen, the setting of the reaction (e.g. school), duration, frequency, severity

 • Elimination diet trial.
-Improvement of symptoms on cow’s milk exclusion diet (or removal of cow’s milk protein from the mother’s diet for breastfed babies) and recurrence of symptoms on reintroduction is highly suggestive of non-IgE mediated cow’s milk protein allergy.
+Improvement of symptoms on a cow’s milk exclusion diet (or removal of cow’s milk protein from the mother’s diet for breastfed babies) and recurrence of symptoms on reintroduction are highly suggestive of non-IgE-mediated cow’s milk protein allergy.

 What’s the differential diagnosis?